 The MS-DRG payment rates for inpatient acute services are adjusted by an update factor on October 1 of each year, the beginning of the federal fiscal year.
 The index used to adjust the MS-DRG payment rates, known as the "market basket index," gives consideration to the inflation experienced by hospitals in purchasing goods and services.
 MS-DRG payment rates were increased by the "market basket index" update of 2.7% and 4.1% for each of federal fiscal years 2022 and 2023, respectively, subject to certain adjustments.
 For federal fiscal year 2022, the market basket update was adjusted by the following percentage points: a positive 0.5 adjustment in accordance with the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, and a 0.7 reduction for the productivity adjustment.
 For federal fiscal year 2023, the market basket was adjusted by the following percentage points: a positive 0.5 adjustment in accordance with MACRA and a 0.3 reduction for the productivity adjustment.
-A reduction of 25% of the market basket update occurs if patient quality data is not submitted, and a reduction of 75% of the market basket update occurs for hospitals that fail to demonstrate meaningful use of certified electronic health records, or EHR, technology without receiving a hardship exception.
+A reduction of 25% of the market basket update occurs for hospitals that fail to demonstrate meaningful use of certified electronic health records, or EHR, technology without receiving a hardship exception.
 Additional adjustments may apply, depending on patient-specific or hospital-specific factors.